Genesis 1:12 Meaning and Commentary

 “And the earth brought forth grass, and herb yielding seed after his kind, and the tree yielding fruit, whose seed was in itself, after his kind: and God saw that it was good.”– Genesis 1:12 (KJV)

-“The earth produced vegetation: seed-bearing plants and trees on the land that bear fruit with seed in it, according to their various kinds.
+“The earth produced vegetation: plants yielding seed, and fruit trees bearing fruit, in which is their seed, each according to its kind.
 And God saw that it was good.”– Genesis 1:12 (NLT)

-“The earth produced greenery: seed plants and fruit-bearing trees of all sorts.
+“The earth produced vegetation: seed-bearing plants of all sorts, and trees bearing fruit with seed in it.
+Their seeds produced plants and trees of like kind.
 God saw that it was good.”– Genesis 1:12 (MSG)

 What Does Genesis 1:12 Mean?